blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/jenkinsplugin/configuringtheplugin.md

 # Configuring the Jenkins Plugin
 Use the following process to configure the Synopsys Detect for Jenkins plugin.
-Note that the supported credentials formats are user name and password or API token.
+Note that the supported credential formats are user name and password or API token.
 SAML is not supported.

 1. After installing, navigate to **Manage Jenkins** > **Configure System**.
 1. Navigate to the **[solution_name]** section, and complete the following.